1Cyan/worktable/Home.md

 - `HBT_INT8` : use 8 byte integer (i.e., C long int) as default integer type (for particle IDs etc.)
 - `HBT_REAL8`: use 8 byte float (i.e., C double) as default float type (for particle position/velocity)
-- `UNBIND_WITH_THERMAL_ENERGY`: include thermal energy in unbinding.
+- `UNBIND_WITH_THERMAL_ENERGY`: include thermal energy in unbinding (only relevant for hydro simulations).
 If this is not defined, the code does not read in or use the thermal energy at all.
 - `DM_ONLY` : compile the code for dark matter only simulations, or only process the DM particles while disregarding other types of particles.
 You do not have to turn this on for DM-only simulations, but doing this saves some memory (without DM_ONLY, HBT records one mass for each particle).
      * For the openmp edition, enabling this flag assumes DM particles have the same mass.
 If this is not the case, do not enable this flag.
      * For the MPI version, it's ok even if the DM particles have individual mass and this flag can always be used if you want to process only the DM particles.